dimasazissurahman/kriya-product-list/README.md

 I build each folder for component, container, and api. based on my experience, it would be easier to find file, and if project get bigger it would be reusable component.

+this project has been deploy at this url : https://admiring-morse-dd35c6.netlify.app/

 Thank you